Energy stocks lead FTSE lower as oil price falls

 “The trend ... remains bearish unless this level is taken out on a daily closing basis,” he said.

-Among brighter spots, telecoms added almost 3 points to the index, remaining buoyant after Vodafone confirmed on Thursday it was in talks to sell its stake in its U.S. joint venture with Verizon.
-(Additional reporting by David Brett; Editing by Ruth Pitchford)
+Among brighter spots, telecoms added more than 4 points to the index, remaining buoyant after Vodafone confirmed on Thursday it was in talks to sell its stake in its U.S. joint venture with Verizon.
+(Additional reporting by David Brett; editing by Stephen Nisbet)